Seneca-BSA/bsa/docs/aig240/project1.md

 ## Submission

 1. A link to your project folder (e.g., on GitHub (private) or Google Drive) containing all the necessary files and code.
-2. A video showing your code running in Gazebo and the robot moving.
+2. A video showing your code running in TurtleSim and the robot moving.
 3. A text file containing the answers to the questions for every group member.

 ### Late Submission Penalty